 Your daughter.
 Your sister.
 Your friend.
 You.

 Your body sends SOS signals to your brain.
 Upset stomach.
 Racing thoughts.
 Trouble sleeping.
 Shots of adrenaline spark nerves in your limbs.
 Feelings unfelt.
 Words unsaid.
 Overwhelm plowed through.
 Tears unshed.
+Silent prayers sent up seem to go unanswered.

 You hold all these tensions inside until your body can hold them no more.
 With the physical symptoms rising as emotions are surfacing, anxiety rears its head and wants you to believe that you’re starting to fall apart.